humankeyboard/juno-installer/README.md

 juno-installer
 ==============

-Installs OpenStack Juno on Ubuntu 14.04 VMs using VirtualBox
+Installs OpenStack Juno on Ubuntu 14.04 VMs using VirtualBox and Vagrant